When your Action Book Club gathers to talk about the book you’ve chosen, use these questions—or your own—to get the conversation flowing.

 - Organize a Meal Train for a new parent or someone struggling with illness.

 - Attract bees, butterflies, and other pollinators to your area by planting native flowers or by making “seed bombs” with beneficial blooms.

 - Build a Little Free Library book exchange to place in a community park or schoolyard (with permission).

 - Do you have a Little Free Library yourself?
 Host an event at your Library, like a book swap, story time for kids, poetry reading, or community get together.

 Do you need additional Action Book Club stickers for your group?
 Print as many official, 2-inch-round stickers as you need using this sticker template.
 They can be made into buttons, too!

-Do you want to learn more about building community and giving back?
-Check out the book Make a Difference: The Ultimate Volunteer Handbook by Arthur Blaustein, a comprehensive collection of more than two hundred community service opportunities, as well as these online resources.
+Do you want to learn more about diversity, community, and giving back?
+Check out these online resources.